Bone Density and Rucking

 In addition to aerobic exercise, resistance training is extremely beneficial for bone health.
 When muscles contract against resistance, they apply tension forces to the bones they are attached to.
 The pull of contracting muscles prompts bone remodeling similar to impact loading.
 As a result, regular strength training boosts bone mineral density.
 Studies show that older adults who perform resistance exercise 2-3 times per week for 30-60 minutes gain significant bone mass.
 Multi-joint, weight-bearing exercises like squats, deadlifts, and lunges seem especially osteogenic (bone-building).
 These functional movements load the spine and lower body in ways that strongly stimulate bone formation.
 Consistent strength training can offset age-related bone loss.

-Rucking: Weight-Bearing Aerobic Exercise and Resistance Training
+Combining Weight-Bearing Aerobic Exercise with Resistance Training for Bone Health

-Research Evidence on Rucking and Bone Density
+Research Evidence on Rucking and Bone Density: Current Findings and Future Directions

 Other Health Benefits of Rucking